tomruk/bot1090/README.md

 Bot1090 README
 ===

+**DEPRECATED**

+## Why this project is DEPRECATED?

+I made this project because i love to work with Telegram bots.
+But sending the ADS-B messages via Telegram seems unnecessary.

+## What is this?

-Bot 1090 is a fork of the project named [Dump1090](https://github.com/antirez/dump1090) which is a Mode S decoder specifically designed for RTLSDR devices.
+Bot1090 is a fork of the project named [Dump1090](https://github.com/antirez/dump1090) which is a Mode-S decoder specifically designed for RTL-SDR devices.
 By building Bot1090, my intention was to develop a software which is capable of sending the captured data via Telegram so i started writing a Telegram bot for Dump1090 and then i created the Bot1090 project.

 Many thanks to [antirez](https://github.com/antirez) for such a nice project like this